 Check out Oli’s surf-n-turf birthday layer cake!
 Mmmm… Why choose when you can have both?
-We baked this cake as a limited ingredient dog birthday cake because it’s doggone delicious and healthy, but also to show how cake making can be adapted to suit different preferences for feeding plans, dietary needs, and more.
+We baked this limited ingredient dog birthday cake because it’s doggone delicious and healthy.
+For sensitive furfriends, we also wanted to show how cake making can be adapted to suit different feeding plans, dietary needs, and more.
+Cakes for all sorts of different pawty animals and doggy diets!
 Here are the details on our simple surf-n-turf dog birthday cake, with tips for making meat and/or fish dog cakes and adjusting recipes to dietary needs.

 Celebrating with Dog-Friendly Birthday Cakes

 It’s not a party without cake!
-I was keen to make a fish cake last year on Oli’s big 1-2 golden oldie birthday, but had to settle for scents that would be more suitable in case of property viewings.
+At least not around our place, especially when there’s a birthday to celebrate.
+I was keen to make a fish cake last year on Oli’s 12th birthday, but our house was on the market.
+Dang it.
+We had to settle for scents that would be more suitable in case of property viewings.
 It was game on for Oli’s 13th birthday this year, even if it did mean that all the windows and doors needed to be opened and the neighbourhood dogs were all left drooling in the breeze.
-Heheh… The crazy eyes and drooling jowls are definite signs of approval.
+Heheh… The crazy Oli eyes and drooling jowls are definite signs of approval.

 Dog-Friendly Birthday Cake Options